Last updated on October 23rd, 2020 at 01:46 pmReading Time: 3 minutes

 Let's use copper sulfate as an example.
 If you have a copper molecule such as copper sulfate, it is an unprotected mineral.
 It is going to get ingested by the cattle and sent down the digestion tract.
 It will travel through the rumen do its thing there but the end game is to get to that small intestine.
 In the rumen, it can get antagonized or bound up by other things like molybdenum.
 If tied up, it is too large at that point to be absorbed into the bloodstream.
 This tied up copper mineral did nothing for the cow and is now in your manure.
 Copper sulfate is actually detrimental to the good bugs in the rumen and in the soil.

-If you are looking to check the box, then non-protected mineral will do that but it’s probably not going to do a whole lot results-wise.
+If you are looking to check the box that you are 'feeding a mineral', then non-protected mineral will do the job.
+Unfortunately, it probably won't do a whole lot results-wise.

 Benefits of Highly Available Protected Minerals